0AlphaZero0/Text-Classification-Data-Citation-EuropePMC/Logbook & Notes/README.md

 So to create our own dataset it's important to know which features are necessary for sentiment analysis.
 It's important to separate subjective sentences from objectives one to avoid problems of data size and to avoid time computation for nothing.
 One of the best approach for now is the *dependency* one.

+- Approaches for sentiment analysis :
+  1. Stemming :
+In linguistic morphology and information retrieval, stemming is the process of reducing inflected words to their word stem, base or root form generally a written word form.

 <a name="NewFeatures"></a>
 #### :diamond_shape_with_a_dot_inside: [New Features for Sentiment Analysis: Do Sentences Matter?](https://github.com/0AlphaZero0/Sentiment-Analysis-EuropePMC/blob/master/Bibliography/New%20Features%20for%20Sentiment%20Analysis_G.Gezici_et_al.pdf) :